 Evidence snapshot: L-glutamine and omega-3 effects on intestinal permeability and inflammation have systematic-review-level support.
 Zinc carnosine has narrower but consistent evidence.
 Vitamin D's mucosal role is mechanistically strong with growing clinical correlation evidence.

 The final phase addresses lifestyle factors that either maintain gut health or undermine it.
 The gut is not an isolated system; it is regulated by sleep, stress, circadian timing, movement, and social context.
+Patients with fatigue-dominant presentations may also benefit from reviewing mitochondrial restoration strategies, which overlap significantly with the Rebalance phase.

 Evidence snapshot: Sleep and stress effects on gut function have strong physiological evidence and consistent observational correlation.
 MBSR for IBS has RCT support.
 Circadian / meal-timing interventions have mechanistic support and emerging trial evidence.

-The 5R protocol is not a single supplement plan — it is a way of sequencing care for different clinical pictures.
+The 5R protocol is not a single supplement plan -- it is a way of sequencing care for different clinical pictures.
 Three common presentations and how the emphasis shifts:

 Not every protocol needs 12 weeks, but most complex cases do better when we plan at least that far out.
 Treat the table below as one illustrative option, not a prescriptive fixed plan.
 Each phase paces according to patient response, comorbidities, and life constraints.